-ARTICLE INFORMATION ABSTRACT TIBOTICIE I Received: December 2024 To maintain and improve quality and academic services, universities need an Revised: December 2024 internal audit system that covers governance and educational aspects.
-Internal Accepted: December 2024 audit is responsible for monitoring and evaluating the implementation of higher education institutions' work plans.
+ARTICLE INFORMATION ABSTRACT Received: 1 December 2024 Revised: 25 December 2024 Accepted: 30 December 2024 Fo maintain and improve quality and academic services, universities need an nternal audit system that covers governance and educational aspects.
+Internal audit is responsible for monitoring and evaluating the implementation of higher education institutions' work plans.
 This study examines the role of internal audit in higher education through a literature review of previous studies.
 The results show that internal audit is important in building and improving the quality of higher education.
-By ensuring the effectiveness of the organisation's risk management framework, internal audit can help higher education institutions face governance challenges.
-Keywords: educational institution; higher education; internal audit; quality of higher education Additionally, internal audits support the implementation of the three lines of the defence model, which integrates multiple layers of defence within an organisation to achieve strategic objectives.
+By ensuring the effectiveness of the organisation's risk management framework, internal audit can help higher education Keywords: educational institution; higher education; internal audit; quality of higher education institutions face governance challenges.
+Additionally, internal audits support the implementation of the three lines of the defence model, which integrates multiple layers of defence within an organisation to achieve strategic objectives.
 The role of an internal audit includes not only the oversight of regulatory compliance but also the strengthening of senior management's decision-making processes.
 Overall, internal audits are a control tool and a strategic partner in improving higher education quality.
 This conclusion underscores the critical role of a robust internal audit function in ensuring the success of higher education institutions in delivering high-quality academic services.